-News now are that almost all the activities for the following months have been cancelled.
-University of Helsinki has taken all the activities online at least until 31st May, 2020 due the risk of Covid-19 and all planned artist visits to Hyytiälä forestry field station have been cancelled, too.
+News now are that almost all the activities for the following months have been postponed.
+University of Helsinki has taken all the activities online at least until 31st May, 2020 due the risk of Covid-19 and all planned artist visits to Hyytiälä forestry field station have been re-scheduled, too.

-Before having time to write about the Climate Whirl spring calendar, now instead I am telling what we were supposed to do!
+Before having time to write and publish about the Climate Whirl spring calendar, now instead I am telling what we were supposed to do!

-Finnish artist Kalle Hamm and The Band of Weeds are studying with Anna Lintunen (adjunct professor in Tree Ecophysiology, INAR) the methods to sonificate trees.
-The explorations started in February at laboratory conditions at Viikki Campus and were supposed to continue in Hyytiälä with real trees.
+Finnish artist Kalle Hamm and The Band of Weeds are studying with Anna Lintunen (adjunct professor in Tree Ecophysiology, INAR) the methods and ways to sonificate trees.
+The explorations started in February at laboratory conditions at Viikki Campus and are supposed to continue in Hyytiälä with real trees.
 The visit is postponed until next possible dates, hopefully in the end of the summer.

 Our recently selected artist-in-residence, Irish Siobhan McDonald´s first stay in Hyytiälä was going to take place during the first week of June.
 However, now we don´t know if in June she is able to travel from Dublin to Juupajoki so her visit is still unconfirmed.